slashinfty/tournament-organizer/DOCS.md

 ```
 * removes a player from the tournament
 * throws an error if no player has the `id` specified or if the player is already inactive
+* in active elimination and stepladder formats, adjusts paths for any matches that interact with the match the player is in
+* in active round-robin formats, replaces the player in all future matches with a bye
 ---
 ```ts
 start(): void